KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

         }

         /*/** */*
-         * Function StripUseless
-         * removes whitespace, '(', and ')' from the mystring.
+         * Remove whitespace, '(', and ')' from the internal string.
          */
         void StripUseless();